 Free daily tours, which are led by knowledgeable and enthusiastic staff members, are highly recommended.
 They depart at 11.30am and 2.30pm daily.
 Binoculars can be hired from the shop.
 Routes and hides are shut 30 minutes before closing time.

 During the summer, a massive tent appears in the grounds of the Natural History Museum.
 This tent is a butterfly house for Sensational Butterflies.
 Kids will love seeing all the tropical colourful butterflies.
 Stay extra still and who knows, one might land on you!

-Visitors can come face-to-face with tropical butterflies, including the swallowtail, blue morpho, the moon moth and many others originating from Africa, Southeast Asia and North and South America, and take part in games, activities and challenges that teach more about the sensory world of the fluttering creatures.
+Visitors can come face-to-face with tropical butterflies, including the swallowtail, blue morpho, the moon moth and many others originating from all over the world.
+Take part in games, activities and challenges that teach more about the sensory world of the fluttering creatures.

 Most of the creatures in the Natural History Museum have been dead for a very, very long time.
 But here, in this humid tent on its lawn, you can see the most beautiful birth sequence in the natural world: a butterfly wriggling out of its chrysalis, pumping up its damp wings then taking flight!